Wednesday, January 22, 2014

 PIC: BENTLEY BENTHEM

 As the old saying goes by, legend never dies.
-George Mallory and his teammate Sandy Irvine while trying for his third attempt to conquer the mighty Mt Everest went missing when they were just few hundred meters below the summit.
-The year then was 1924 and it was 75 years later a search team was lucky enough dugout the missing corpse of the legendary Mallory with his badge struck on his weathered cloth.
+George Mallory and his teammate Sandy Irvine while trying for his third attempt to conquer the mighty Mt Everest went missing when they were just a few hundred meters below the summit.
+The year then was 1924 and it was 75 years later a search team was lucky enough to dig out the missing corpse of the legendary Mallory with his badge struck on his weathered cloth.

 PIC: BENTLEY BENTHEM

-taking bath on Rongli river was a joy to watch.
-More than 80 years after, it seems hard to recognize the river bank but I feel proud that the legend had stepped in.
-The other classic photographs of 1924 Everest Expedition team shot at Lingtam, Phadamchen, Kopup and Gnatong are precious to be kept for archives.
+Rongli is my birthplace and to watch the photographs of the 1924 British Everest Expedition team members taking a bath on the Rongli River was a joy to watch.
+More than 80 years later, it seems hard to recognize the river bank but I feel proud that the legend has stepped in.
+The other classic photographs of the 1924 Everest Expedition team shot at Lingtam, Phadamchen, Kopup and Gnatong are precious to be kept for archives.

 No comments: